 College of Arts and Sciences

 - B.A.
 Louisiana State University

 - D.Phil Oxford University

 Professor Harrison regularly teaches the survey of European history, women in modern Europe, the Enlightenment and the French Revolution.
-She teaches graduate seminars on history and theory and on women and gender.
+She also teaches graduate seminars on feminist theory and methodology.
 Her first book, The Bourgeois Citizen in Nineteenth-Century France: Gender, Sociability, and the Uses of Emulation, explored the formation of a male bourgeois elite in provincial France.
-Her new book, Romantic Catholics: France's Postrevolutionary Generation in Search of a Modern Faith examines how lay French women, men, and children practiced their faith, aspiring to create a revitalized Catholicism that could reconcile itself with revolutionary political principles.
+Her second book, Romantic Catholics: France's Postrevolutionary Generation in Search of a Modern Faith examines how lay French women, men, and children practiced their faith, aspiring to create a revitalized Catholicism that could reconcile itself with revolutionary political principles.